 - The skills of the people involved.

-The standard tension points we expect to find in your SaaS business upon addressing these improvement areas follows:
+The standard tension points we expect to find in your business upon addressing these improvements are as follows:

 - Offers are too complex, or

 - delivery doesn’t match the customer’s sector, or

 - Margins shrink during delivery or

 - Financial or operational performance data is missing during crucial parts of your sales process.